vruusmann/blog/_posts/2019-04-07-converting_sklearn_lightgbm_pipeline_pmml.md

 Just like LightGBM itself, this library can be used as a standalone tool or as a plugin to other JPMML family conversion tools and libraries.
 The main difference between these two usage modes is related to the sourcing of feature definitions.
 In standalone mode, they are extracted from the LightGBM model object.
-In plugin mode, they are "inherited" from the host ML framework, and only checked for consistency against the LightGBM model object.
+In plugin mode, they are inherited from the host ML framework, and only checked for consistency against the LightGBM model object.

 The [`sklearn2pmml`](https://github.com/jpmml/sklearn2pmml) package provides `CategoricalDomain` and `ContinuousDomain` decorator classes specifically for the purpose of ensuring that Scikit-Learn feature definitions are as rich and nuanced as possible.